Home Windows 7 Tweaks Vista Tweaks Privacy

 4. Lastly, your Acer Aspire One with 100% charged battery or connected to power supply.

-Procedure: Installing Windows 7 on Acer Aspire One (Netbook)
+Install Windows 7 on Acer Aspire One netbook

 1. We need to create a bootable USB stick of Windows 7 first.
 To make it happen insert your USB stick and then copy or move all your contents (if any) to a drive.